Chermas/Covid19_tracker/README.md

 - Extra

 The first argument specifies which country you want data from.
 Should be written in lowercase or can be its  ISO 3166-1 alpha-2 code also in lowercase ([here is a list of the ISO codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes))

 Using only the first argument will print:
--Current confirmed cases and deaths
+- Current confirmed cases | deaths

 The second argument specifies whether the extra information should be shown